divelab/AIRS/OpenMat/PotNet/README.md

 ## Train on Custom Dataset

 We are supporting custom datasets in the same format as datasets in [JARVIS Leaderboard](https://github.com/usnistgov/jarvis_leaderboard/tree/main) [4].
-Once one has the corresponding dataset, use the script
+Once the corresponding dataset is prepared, use the script

 ```shell
 python main.py --config configs/potnet.yaml --output_dir xxx --checkpoint xxx --data_root xxx
 ```

-in which `data_root` denotes the path of the custom dataset.
-And the code will automatically read the data from `dataset_info.json` and `id_prop` in the dataset directory.
-Particularly, the dataset in the whole JARVIS Leaderboard can be generated by [`jarvis_populate_data.py`](https://github.com/usnistgov/jarvis_leaderboard/blob/main/jarvis_leaderboard/jarvis_populate_data.py).
-To generate the same dataset based on [`jarvis_populate_data.py`](https://github.com/usnistgov/jarvis_leaderboard/blob/main/jarvis_leaderboard/jarvis_populate_data.py), it is recommended to
+And here `data_root` denotes the path of the custom dataset, where crystal structures `dataset_info.json` and targets `id_prop.csv` are included.
+Then our code will read the data from `dataset_info.json` and `id_prop.csv` in the dataset directory.
+Note that a dataset in the JARVIS Leaderboard can be generated by [`jarvis_populate_data.py`](https://github.com/usnistgov/jarvis_leaderboard/blob/main/jarvis_leaderboard/jarvis_populate_data.py).
+To generate the same dataset based on [`jarvis_populate_data.py`](https://github.com/usnistgov/jarvis_leaderboard/blob/main/jarvis_leaderboard/jarvis_populate_data.py) to accommodate our code, it is recommended to

-- Generate the crystal structures that can be read by JARVIS toolkits
+- Generate the crystal structures that can be read by JARVIS toolkits and their corresponding properties to predict
 - Predefined the train-val-test split of your dataset

 ## Pretrained Models

-We are providing these pre-trained models in this [google drive](https://drive.google.com/drive/folders/1sKZZ_MffSPNx4fy5FJLgeCj0nhrxzf5f?usp=sharing).
+We provide pretrained models in this [google drive](https://drive.google.com/drive/folders/1sKZZ_MffSPNx4fy5FJLgeCj0nhrxzf5f?usp=sharing).
 Right now we only provide the checkpoint for formation energy per atom of the JARVIS dataset.
 Please stay tuned for more pretrained models!

 ## Acknowledgement